Gregory Nagy

-Gregory Nagy (Nagy Gergely, /hu/; born October 22, 1942, in Budapest) is an American professor of classics at Harvard University, specializing in Homer and archaic Greek poetry.
+Gregory Nagy (Nagy Gergely, /hu/; born October 22, 1942) is an American classicist.
+He is a professor of classics at Harvard University, where he specializes in Homer and archaic Greek poetry.
 Nagy is known for extending Milman Parry and Albert Lord's theories about the oral composition-in-performance of the Iliad and Odyssey.

 Education and career

+Nagy was born in Budapest on October 22, 1942.
+He was an infant when his family fled Budapest toward western Hungary and Austria to escape the advancing Soviet Red Army near the end of the Second World War.
+They made their way first to Canada and later to Indiana, where Nagy's father, Miklos Boszormenyi-Nagy, was invited to become a professor of classical piano at Indiana University.

-Nagy received his A.B. from Indiana University in 1962 in classics and linguistics, and his Ph.D. from Harvard University in 1966 in classical philology.
+Nagy received his B.A. from Indiana University in 1962 in classics and linguistics, and his Ph.D. from Harvard University in 1966 in classical philology.

 Since 1966, he has been a professor at Harvard University.

 Since 2000, he has been the director of the Center for Hellenic Studies, a Harvard-affiliated research institution in Washington, D.C.
+In 2008, Nagy helped establish the Center for Hellenic Studies in Greece at Nafplio.
 He is the Francis Jones Professor of Classical Greek Literature and Professor of Comparative literature at Harvard, and continues to teach half-time at the Harvard campus in Cambridge, Massachusetts.
 From 1994 to 2000, he served as Chair of the Classics Department at Harvard University.
 He was Chair of Harvard's undergraduate Literature Concentration from 1989 to 1994.
 He served as the president of the American Philological Association in the academic year 1990-1991.

 From 2015 to 2021, he posted about his work on a frequent basis at his research blog, Classical Inquiries.

+Since 2008, Nagy has been leading a spring break tour for Harvard students and alumni to Nafplio, Mycenae, Olympia, Delphi and Athens, among other places.

 Massive open online course

-In 2013 Harvard offered his popular class, The Ancient Greek Hero, which thousands of Harvard students had taken over the last few decades, through edX as a massive open online course.
+In 2013 Harvard offered his popular class, The Ancient Greek Hero, which thousands of Harvard students, including Caroline Kennedy, Fernando Gonzalez Sfeir, Kyriakos Mitsotakis, and Matt Damon, among others, had taken over the last few decades, through edX as a massive open online course.
 To assist Professor Nagy, Harvard appealed to alumni to volunteer as online mentors and discussion group managers.
 About 10 former teaching fellows have also volunteered.
 The task of the volunteers is to focus online class discussion on the course material.
 The course had 27,000 students registered.